SymfonyCasts/symfony5/sfcasts/ep4-relations/question-tag-fixtures.md

 `QuestionTag`, it creates a brand new `Question` to relate to it.

 So... this works... but it's not really what we want.
-Instead of creating *new* questions, we want to relate to the *published* questions that we're creating in our fixtures.
+Instead of creating *new* questions, we want to relate each `QuestionTag` to one of the *published* questions that we're creating in our fixtures.

 Let's do that next, by doing some *seriously* cool stuff with Foundry.